rusic/documentation/widgets/v1/company-address.md

 ## Widget Options

-This widget will use the shared contact data in your manage section.
+This widget will use the data in your 'manage shared contact' section.
 So you don't need to set it.